Regime change

 Regime change is the partly forcible or coercive replacement of one government regime with another.
+It is typically understood as a violation of the sovereignty of the target state.
 Regime change may replace all or part of the state's most critical leadership system, administrative apparatus, or bureaucracy.
 Regime change may occur through domestic processes, such as revolution, coup, or reconstruction of government following state failure or civil war.
 It can also be imposed on a country by foreign actors through invasion, overt or covert interventions, or coercive diplomacy.
 Regime change may entail the construction of new institutions, the restoration of old institutions, and the promotion of new ideologies.

-According to a dataset by Alexander Downes, 120 leaders were removed through foreign-imposed regime change between 1816 and 2011.

 Types

 Internal regime change

 Regime change can be precipitated by revolution or a coup d'état.
 For example, the French Revolution, the Russian Revolution, and the Iranian Revolution.

 Foreign-imposed regime change

-Foreign-imposed regime change is the deposing of a regime by a foreign state, which can be achieved through covert means or by direct military action.
-Interstate war can also culminate into a foreign-imposed regime change for the losers, as occurred for the Axis powers in 1945.
+Commonly referred to as regime change wars, foreign-imposed regime change is the deposing of a regime by a foreign state, which can be achieved through covert means or by direct military action.
+Interstate war can also culminate into a foreign-imposed regime change for the losers, as occurred for the Axis powers during World War II (Nazi Germany, Fascist Italy, and the Empire of Japan).
 Foreign-imposed regime change is sometimes used by states as a foreign policy tool.
-According to a dataset by Alexander Downes, 120 leaders have been successfully removed through foreign-imposed regime change between 1816 and 2011.
+According to a dataset by Alexander Downes, 120 leaders have been removed through foreign-imposed regime change between 1816 and 2011.

 During the Cold War, the United States and the Soviet Union frequently intervened in elections and engaged in attempts at regime change, both covertly and overtly.
 According to Michael Poznansky, covert regime change became more common when non-intervention was codified into international law, leading states that wanted to engage in regime change to do so covertly and conceal their violations of international law.

 Modern examples of regime-change include the 2001 invasion of Afghanistan and the 2003 invasion of Iraq.